2216 N. Charles St., Baltimore, MD 21218 410-235-1660

 A Kardinal-Hybrid tea rose.
 The red rose has long been a symbol of romantic love, and red roses constitute more than half of the 250 million roses produced in the United States annually for Valentine's Day.

-On today’s show, Midday guest host Leslie Gray Streeter, a columnist with the Baltimore Banner, presents a series of conversations about modern romance, and the changing ways we all try to find love and connection.
+Midday guest host Leslie Gray Streeter, a columnist with the Baltimore Banner, leads a series of conversations about modern romance and the changing ways people seek love and connection.

 Then, Dr. Jui Ramaprasad, an associate professor at the University of Maryland business school, describes her research into how dating apps shape not just how we meet, but how we see ourselves, and what we think we want in a partner.